Welcome to Part II of How to Craft a Killer Professional Introduction.

-Step 1: Share a formative fun fact that gives us a sense of who you are as a human being.
+Step 1: Share a signature fact that gives us a sense of who you are as a human being.

 “Hi everyone, so great to be here and meet you all.
 My name’s Audrey.
 A little about me: I moved to DC when I was 13 from England.
 So as a student, I experienced two very different school systems… Since I moved to the states, I’ve lived in seven different cities and have both taught at a traditional public school and a charter school…”